nsidc/slackbotr/README.md

 A framework for hosting Slackbots.
 The name is temporary; we couldn't think of one and we thought this was funny.

+NOTE: We're not actively developing this solution anymore, as we've discovered existing alternatives, e.g. `slack-machine` and `errbot`.

 ## Level of Support

 This repository is not actively supported by NSIDC but we welcome issue submissions and pull requests in order to foster community contribution.